TransferWise partners with French banking group Groupe BPCE

 “The industry is evolving and we’re really honored to be having these conversations with banks,” a TransferWise spokeswoman said in an email.
 “By working with us, a bank is essentially choosing to minimize their profits on cross border payments in order to give their customers a more modern and fair service.
 That’s a promising move for the industry.”

-Based in London, TransferWise has raised nearly $400 million from investors including asset management firm Old Mutual Plc , British billionaire Sir Richard Branson, venture capital firm Andreessen Horowitz and PayPal Holdings Inc founder Max Levchin. ($1 = 0.8576 euros) (Reporting by Anna Irrera, Editing by Rosalba O’Brien)
+Based in London, TransferWise has raised nearly $400 million from investors including asset management firm Old Mutual Plc, British billionaire Sir Richard Branson, venture capital firm Andreessen Horowitz and PayPal Holdings Inc founder Max Levchin.